abbreviatedman/react-monorepo/02-props-and-state/2a-props/exercise/readme.md

 We are going to create a page that displays a list of favorite movies and actors.

-## Set Up A New Create-React-App Project
+## Set Up And Run A New React App

+1. Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

+2. In the terminal, type `npm create vite movie-actor-app`.
+Here we are naming our project movie-actor-app.

+3. Choose React and then JavaScript from the menus, using arrow keys and Enter/Return.

+4. Now you want to either:

+- change directory to the new project folder by typing `cd movie-actor-app` in the terminal
-Open VS Code and then open your terminal from the menus at the top of the screen under View > Terminal or use the shortcut key Ctrl+`.
+- or, **preferably**, open the project folder in VS Code by choosing File > Open Folder from the menus and selecting the movie-actor-app folder, then open the terminal with Terminal > New Terminal from the menus (or Ctrl+`).

-In Terminal type npx create-react-app movie-actor-display.
-Here we are naming our project movie-actor-display.
-Wait while a new project is setup...
-It will display "Happy hacking!" when it's done.

-Then in Terminal type cd movie-actor-display to enter the project folder.

-## Start Node Test Server

-In terminal type npm start to start a node test server.
-This should open a new tab in your browser to localhost:3000.
+5. Install dependencies by entering `npm install` in the terminal.

+6. Run the app by typing `npm run dev` in the terminal.
+This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.

 ## Creating the App Component